 Partitions are an integral part of any Operating system including Android.
 The PIT (Partition Information Table) file is one of the core components of Samsung firmware.
 If you are looking for a PIT file to flash in Odin, you must be in a desperate situation.
 The easiest way to get the PIT is to extract the PIT file from Samsung firmware itself.
 I say so because you may not be able to download the correct Samsung PIT file for your Galaxy phone or Galaxy Tab from forums or stock firmware download websites.

 Thanks to firmware download tools like Frija and Samfirm that it’s very easy to get Samsung firmware.
 Samsung PIT file download is as easy as downloading the firmware.

-Why do You Need a PIT File?
+Why Do You Need a PIT File?

 There are various reasons why you might need a PIT file.
-Below is a list of all problems when flashing it with the firmware binaries might save help you recover your device.
+Below is a list of all problems when flashing it with the firmware binaries that might save help you recover your device.

 - ‘Hidden.img‘ error while flashing firmware in Odin.

 - Odin requires Partition Information Table to map and allocate different partitions on your device.
 In case the firmware you are installing doesn’t have an appropriate PIT, the installation may get stuck on the “Get PIT for mapping” error in Odin.

 - If you are getting the “Invalid EXT4 image” error in Odin, a correct PIT file can help you flash the firmware successfully.